virtual-kubelet/virtual-kubelet/providers/azurebatch/README.md

 ## Quick Start

 The following Terraform template deploys an AKS cluster with the Virtual Kubelet, Azure Batch Account and GPU enabled Azure Batch pool.
+The Batch pool contains 1 Dedicated NC6 Node and 2 Low Priority NC6 Nodes.

 1. Setup Terraform for Azure following [this guide here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)
 2. From the commandline move to the deployment folder `cd ./providers/azurebatch/deployment` then edit `vars.example.tfvars` adding in your Service Principal details